 Methods for communicating risk changes depend on survey mode.
-For in-person, mail, and internet surveys, risks are often communicated by coloring squares on a grid, a method that has been found to yield responses to valuation questions that are more consistent with theory (Corso et al. 2001).
+For in-person, mail, and Internet surveys, risks are often communicated by coloring squares on a grid, a method that yields responses to valuation questions that are more consistent with theory (Corso et al. 2001).
 Other devices used to communicate small probabilities include risk ladders, which compare the risk in question with other risks using a linear or logarithmic scale.
-In telephone surveys, individuals are sometimes told that without a program "x people will die out of 10,000"; with the program "y people will die out of 10,000."
-A disadvantage of this approach is that it focuses attention on the change in risk to a population rather than to the individual respondent (who may perceive that he will not benefit).
-Lindhjelm et al. (2010) describe trends in survey mode, reporting that the use of internet and computer-based surveys is increasing rapidly and that most surveys now use some sort of visual aid.
+In telephone surveys, individuals are sometimes told that without a program "x people will die out of 10,000" and that with the program "y people will die out of 10,000."
+A disadvantage of this approach is that it focuses attention on the change in risk to a population rather than on the change in risk to the individual respondent (who may perceive that he will not benefit).
+Lindhjem et al. (2010) describe trends in survey mode, reporting that the use of Internet and computer-based surveys is increasing rapidly and that most surveys now use some sort of visual aid.